panic175/ovh-dynhost/README.md

 Docker image to update an OVH dynhost regularly.
 Based on Alpine linux.

 ### Why
-A DynHost is used to assign a dynamic ip to a subdomain.
+A DynHost is used to assign a dynamic ip to multiple (sub)domaine (space separated).
-This can be very useful to make your local development machine available via a public subdomain.
+This can be very useful to make your local development machine available via a public domaine.

 ### Configure OVH
 In your OVH domain settings head over to the `DynHost` tab and follow the steps to create your dynhost.

 ### Run container
-The image is available via Docker Hub.

 ```sh
 docker run \